Destinations India offers online reservation for the Taj and Tigers tour itinerary, India

 We shall visit the Hawa Mahal or Palace of the Winds, a five-storied structure of pink sandstone with semi-octagonal and delicately honeycombed windows overlooking the main street of the old city.
 It was built in 1799 so that veiled royal women could peer down unseen by the world through its 593 stone screens.

-Afternoon, we proceed for a guided tour of the City Palace & Observatory.
+Later in the afternoon, we proceed on a tour Of the City Palace & Observatory.
 The City Palace in the heart of the old city is a blend of Rajasthani and Mughal architecture.
-The center of the palace is a seven storied building called Chandra Palace, with fine views over the gardens and the city.
-Next top the City Palace is the Solar Observatory - an astronomical treasure house, with solar device that gives accurate predictions till date.
-The Palace Of Winds, a five storied structure of pink sandstone has semi-octagonal and delicately honeycombed windows overlooking the main street of the old city.
+The centre of the palace is a seven-storied building called Chandra Palace, with fine vies over the gardens and the city.
+The palace lies in the heart of the city and occupies the whole central grid.
+The fortified wall has seven gates and was built for protection from invading armies and animals that lived in jungles, which surrounded the wall that time.
+Next, we visit the Solar Observatory - an astronomical treasure house, with solar device that give accurate predictions till date.

 A Home Visit & A Farewell: This evening, we visit an Indian family for an Indian home experience.
 The evening is designed to give you a 'feel' and insight into Indian family life as well as experience typical Indian hospitality and home made Indian food

-After Dinner transfer to the International airport in time to board flight back home.
+After dinner, transfer to the International airport to board your onward flight.

 Destinations India offers online reservation for the Taj and Tigers tour itinerary, India.
 For details please fill up the form given below.